sdaau/yetAnotherGitTute/README.md

 Note that at this point, the Git GUI client (after refresh), will not show the small `+` at the `README.md` icon anymore.

 We're now ready to commit - but before we do so, let's note something: to record our changes, first we do `git add`, and only after that, can we do `git commit`; one may wonder, why do we need two commands for a single action of recording to history?
 The short answer is - because we might change our mind, and decide anyway not to include some changes in the commit.
-To facilitate this, `git` introduces the concept of a "staging area"; in brief:
+To facilitate this, `git` introduces the concept of a "staging area" a.k.a ["index"](https://stackoverflow.com/questions/12138207/is-the-git-staging-area-just-an-index); in brief:

 * There is content/changes in untracked files, and unstaged content/changes in tracked files - these are changes that `git` doesn't *really* "know" about, *yet* (i.e. unstaged changes)
 * There is the *staging area* - content/changes in tracked files that `git` "knows about", but are not *yet* part of history (i.e. staged changes)